lemachinarbo/comPWser/README.md

 > Tip: We have a more detailed [step-by-step guide](./.build/docs/guide.md)

-1. Create a [new GitHub repository](https://github.com/new) for your project, with an initial branch (main, master, or any name).
+1. Create a [new GitHub repository](https://github.com/new) for your project, with an initial `main` branch.
 2. Create a [Personal Access Token](https://github.com/settings/personal-access-tokens) with access to the repository you created and Read/Write access for `actions`, `contents`, `deployments`, `secrets`, `variables`, and `workflows`.
 3. Create an environment file using the [.env template](https://github.com/lemachinarbo/comPWser/blob/main/.build/templates/.env.example) and complete all the information: